-After eight months without a contract for library services, the Mid-Hudson Library System has instituted system-wide restrictions on library usage by residents of the Town of Union Vale at the request of the Beekman and Millbrook Libraries.
+After more than eight months without a contract for library services, the Mid-Hudson Library System has instituted system-wide restrictions on library usage by residents of the Town of Union Vale at the request of the Beekman and Millbrook Libraries.

 Union Vale cardholders will be restricted from borrowing the following items systemwide: